Skip to main content

 Key Facts

-3. President Donald Trump accused NATO of doing “absolutely nothing” to protect US and Israeli interests in the Strait of Hormuz amid the Iran‑Israel war.
+3. President Donald Trump publicly accused NATO of doing “absolutely nothing” to protect US and Israeli interests in the Strait of Hormuz amid the Iran‑Israel war.

 Background & Context